陈险峰教授学术报告

 Innovation of ‘the world’s longest fibre laser’ (Phys.
 Rev. Lett.
 96, 023902, 2006).

-Demonstration of the world’s first photonic skin for structure health monitoring and medical application.
+Demonstration of the world’s first photonic skin for structural health monitoring and medical applications.

 Innovation of torsion sensor by twisting large tilted fibre grating.